Cezero/dnd_tools/packages/shared/docs/feature-system/documentation-validation-checklist.md

 - [ ] All documented schemas exist in `packages/shared/schema/src/feature.ts`
 - [ ] All schema field names and types match actual Zod schemas
 - [ ] All validation rules are accurately described
-- [ ] No references to non-existent schemas (FeatureModifierSchema, FeatureChoiceSchema, FeatureSpecialEffectSchema, FeatureModifierConditionSchema)
+- [ ] No references to non-existent schemas (all references use unified FeatureEntitySchema approach)
 - [ ] FeatureEntitySchema is properly documented with all fields
 - [ ] FeatureEntityConditionSchema is properly documented
 - [ ] FeatureFormulaParamsSchema is properly documented